 \section{Abstract}

-We estimate the biases caused by the coherent deflection due to the galactic magnetic field (GMF) in the previous maximum-likelihood analysis for searches of ultrahigh-energy cosmic ray (UHECR) sources in the literature.
-We simulate mock event datasets with a set of assumptions for the starburst galaxy (SBG) source model \citep{Aab2018}, coherent deflection by a GMF model \citep{Jansson2012a,Jansson2012b}, and the mixed-mass composition \cite{Heinze2019}, then conducted a maximum-likelihood analysis with ignorance of the GMF in the same manner as previous studies.
+We estimate the biases caused by the coherent deflection of cosmic rays due to the Galactic magnetic field (GMF) in maximum-likelihood analysis for searches of ultrahigh-energy cosmic ray (UHECR) sources in the literature.
+We simulate mock event datasets with a set of assumptions for the starburst galaxy (SBG) source model \citep{Aab2018}, coherent deflection by a GMF model \citep{Jansson2012a, Jansson2012b}, and mixed-mass composition \citep{Heinze2019}; we then conduct a maximum-likelihood analysis without accounting for the GMF in the same manner as previous studies.
 We find that the anisotropic fraction $f_{\rm ani}$ is estimated systematically lower than the true value.
-We estimate the true parameters which are compatible with the best-fit parameters reported in \cite{Aab2018}.
-We find that except for a narrow region with a large anisotropic fraction and small separation angular scale wide parameter space is still compatible with the experimental results.
-We also develop the maximum-likelihood method with consideration of the GMF model and confirm in the MC simulations that we can estimate the true parameters within a 1$\sigma$ contour under the ideal condition that we know the event-by-event mass and the GMF.
+We estimate the true parameters which are compatible with the best-fit parameters reported in \cite{Aab2018}, and find that except for a narrow region with a large anisotropic fraction and small separation angular scale a wide parameter space is still compatible with the experimental results.
+We also develop a maximum-likelihood method that takes into account the GMF model and confirm in the MC simulations that we can estimate the true parameters within a 1$\sigma$ contour under the ideal condition that we know the event-by-event mass and the GMF.

 \keywords{astroparticle physics -- cosmic rays -- galaxies: starburst -- methods: data analysis}